Leixb/jutge_cli/README.rst

 cookie flag
 ~~~~~~~~~~~

-You can also manually provide a cookie to each subcommand call through the ``--cookie`` flag:
+You can also explicitly provide a cookie to each subcommand call through the
+``--cookie`` flag:

 .. code:: sh